AlexMost/fresh-monads/README.md

 ## API functions

 ### _do
-Do is used to bind our functions in one sequence.
+_do is used to bind our functions in one sequence.
 Example

 ```coffee